tymyrddin/android-mitigations/source/docs/services/research.md

 claims to do, it could be fake or malicious.
 Unwanted in any case.
 * Search the internet for more information on the app.
 * Scan with an online virusscanner that accepts url's before installing.
 * If you decide to install an untrusted app, block internet access for the app.

+To report an app, go to the app page on Google Play Store.
+Click the three dots in the top-right corner and click "Flag as inappropriate".
+For fake apps, you can choose copycat or impersonation as reason, and submit.